How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Tristeza disease (Citrus tisteza virus (CTV))

-Undesirable new growth, light green leaves which may start falling off from the tree and young trees will bloom earlier than expected.
+There is undesirable new growth, light green leaves that may start falling off the tree, and young trees that will bloom earlier than expected.

-Twigs become brittle, leaves usually show signs of chlorosis and the affected trees become stunted.
-To stop the pathogen from entering into the unaffected areas, use quarantine procedures.
+Twigs become brittle, leaves usually show signs of chlorosis, and the affected trees become stunted.
+Quarantine procedures are used to prevent the pathogen from entering unaffected areas.

 Frequently Asked Questions